 This fun mixture of turkey and dressing from Viki Engelhardt of Grand Rapids, Michigan tastes almost like Thanksgiving on a bun.
 "These moist burgers are great alone, but my family likes them best with lettuce, onion, tomato and a dab of mayonnaise on a whole wheat bun," she suggests.

-I tried to create a healthy veggie burger that wasn't dry and crumbly or really boring.
-These fit the bill because even my grandkids prefer them over hamburgers.
+I finally invented a healthy veggie burger that wasn't dry and crumbly or really boring.
+These fit the bill—even my grandkids prefer them over hamburgers.
 They taste like chips and dip in a burger! —KT Rehrig, Allentown, Pennsylvania

 Everyone needs to bring their appetite when you serve these man-size burgers.
 They have a bit of Italy in them with the use of pancetta, pesto and mozzarella cheese.
 Try them and you'll love them! —Rita Combs, Valdosta, Georgia